 - Little information about earnings and rewards: As discussed above, points have different values depending on how you choose to redeem them.
 LifePoints could change in value if the site chooses to make such a change.
 There’s no government regulation to protect you.
 If this bothers you, try a site that pays in actual currency rather than points.

 - Points will expire: If you do the hard work to earn the points, you expect them to be permanent.
 Unfortunately, that is not the case with LifePoints.
-If not redeemed, points last three years and can expire sooner if you are an inactive user — a significant drawback if you are only an occasional survey taker.
+If not redeemed, points last three years and can expire sooner if you are an inactive user—a significant drawback if you are only taking surveys occasionally.

 Is LifePoints a Good Fit For You?

-LifePoints is perfectly legit, but it is far from a perfect program.
+Is LifePoints legitimate?
+Yes, but compared to all the best survey sites it is far from a perfect program.

-It’s easy and fun to use.
+It’s easy and fun to use and a simple side hustle to get started with.
 If you have free time and need some extra cash, I recommend giving LifePoints a shot.